For me, racing with Team Novo Nordisk is a unique opportunity and I love showing our jersey as we race around the world!

 He started as the youngest rider in the race and rode in the day’s main breakaway for most of the 298-kilometer race, proudly bringing worldwide attention to the Team Novo Nordisk jersey.
 He also earned his first top 10 result at a UCI 2.HC categorized race when he sprinted to 10th on Stage 4 of the Tour of Hainan (2017).

-Poli found his love for the bike when he was a young boy and started competing by six, but as a child never believed he could race professionally.
+Poli found his love for the bike when he was a young boy and started competing by the age of six, but as a child never believed he could race professionally.
 At age 16 and following a bike race, Poli noticed he wasn’t feeling well.
 He was taken to the hospital where he was diagnosed with type 1 diabetes.
 With the support of his close-knit family, friends, coaches and medical team, he soon returned to training and racing.

-Based on those results “Umbe” earned a spot on the 2016 development team.
+Based on those results, “Umbe” earned a spot on the 2016 development team.
 In his first season, he won Stage 2 and Stage 6 of the Georgia Cycling Grand Prix and was runner-up at the Mt.
 Victory Road Race.
-Poli credits his time with the development team as helping him to grow as a bike racer and learn to better manage his diabetes.
+Poli credits his time with the development team as helping him to grow as a bike racer and learn to manage his diabetes better.